beyondthesoftware/website/content/november-renewals.md

 Maintenance contracts are the backbone of your business—the steady, reliable revenue that keeps everything running.
 But if it’s closing in on the end of October and your January 1 renewals aren’t already in motion, you’re officially in **crunch time**.

-You don’t have time to overthink this—you’ve got to move.
+You don’t have time to overthink this, you’ve got to move.

 That’s where **Momentum Lab** comes in.
 We’ll walk you through exactly what to do, in what order, so you stop scrambling and start locking in revenue for the year ahead.
 **No chaos.
 No guesswork.
 Just clarity, action, and results.**